Tushant8853/Agnochatbot/TECHNICAL_REPORT.md

 ## Overview of the AgnoChat Bot Project

 AgnoChat Bot is a full-stack AI chatbot platform designed for advanced, context-aware conversations.
-The system leverages a hybrid memory architecture, state-of-the-art LLMs, and a modern, responsive web interface.
-It supports multi-session chat, persistent memory, and real-time user experience, making it suitable for both personal and enterprise use cases.
+The system leverages a hybrid memory architecture, state-of-the-art LLMs, and a modern, responsive web interface with comprehensive theme support.
+It supports multi-session chat, persistent memory, real-time user experience, and customizable UI themes, making it suitable for both personal and enterprise use cases.

 ---